Devised Performance Program

 The second year is centered on the myriad paths the work of the first year can take: melodrama, commedia dell'arte, circus, clown, tragedy, dance-theatre, music-theatre, grotesque, site-specific theatre, comic forms including vaudeville and variety shows, and hybrid forms.

-Both MFA and Certificate students are in studio class at the School between 4 and 7 hours daily, pursuing courses that are designed to train the total theatre artist.
+Both MFA and Certificate students are in studio class at the School between four and seven hours daily, pursuing courses that are designed to train the total theatre artist.
 Throughout each of the semesters, students work collaboratively on projects, practicing theatre-making with their peers for faculty evaluation.
 The second year features several public performances.
 Both programs culminate in presentations of original student-created work.

 For more information, click the links to the right.
-You may also reach out to Admissions at firstname.lastname@example.org.
+You can also reach out to Admissions at firstname.lastname@example.org.